buildingSMART/IFC4.3.x-development/docs/properties/a/AirHandlingName.md

 AirHandlingName
 ===========

-Name of the Air Handling unit or system.
+The name of the air side system.

+IfcRelServicesBuildings should be used to reference the correct AirHandlingSystem (IfcSystem)